-If it was confirmable that the application published by Alpha Exploration Co.
-Inc. not comply with the GDPR, the CNIL may exercise its own authority.
+If it is confirmable that the application published by Alpha Exploration Co.
+Inc. does not comply with the GDPR, the CNIL may exercise its own authority.

 The application that records all the discussions that take place in the rooms, which launches once you have entered your phone number, automatically imports your contact book, to create a profile for all users.

-As a recent report from the Stanford Internet Observatory specified that some user metadata was stored uencrypted.
+A recent report from the Stanford Internet Observatory specified that some user metadata was stored unencrypted.

-But the application has ensured that the user has been banned from application and that it has taken measures to prevent such an incident from happening again.
+However, the application has ensured that the user has been banned from the application and that it has taken measures to prevent such an incident from happening again.

 One more content for you: Havacılık Karbon Borsası İlk Özel Havacılık İşlemi